-- fees received from collaboration partners, which since inception through June 30, 2023 includes reimbursement of R&D expenses of \$543.9 million and upfront cash licensing fees of \$123.0 million, primarily from Merck, and a payment of \$20.0 million from Merck to license NGM313 (MK-3655) and related compounds; - proceeds from private placements of convertible preferred stock prior to our initial public offering, or IPO, including approximately \$106.0 million of our Series E convertible preferred stock purchased by Merck; - net proceeds from our IPO in 2019 of approximately \$107.8 million, together with proceeds from the concurrent private placement of shares of common stock to Merck of \$65.9 million; - net proceeds of \$134.6 million from the sale of 5,324,074 shares of our common stock in January 2021 upon completion of an underwritten public offering of our common stock, or the follow-on offering, which included the full exercise by the underwriters of their option to purchase additional shares; and - net proceeds of \$71.5 million through June 30, 2023 from sales of approximately 4.1 million shares of our common stock under an Open Market Sale AgreementSM we entered into with Jefferies LLC, or Jefferies, in June 2020, or the Sales Agreement.
+- fees received from collaboration partners, which since inception through September 30, 2023 includes reimbursement of R&D expenses of \$544.6 million and upfront cash licensing fees of \$123.0 million, primarily from Merck, and a payment of \$20.0 million from Merck to license NGM313 and related compounds: - proceeds from private placements of convertible preferred stock prior to our initial public offering, or IPO, including approximately \$106.0 million of our Series E convertible preferred stock purchased by Merck; - net proceeds from our IPO in 2019 of approximately \$107.8 million, together with proceeds from the concurrent private placement of shares of common stock to Merck of \$65.9 million;

+- net proceeds of \$134.6 million from the sale of approximately 5.3 million shares of our common stock in January 2021 upon completion of an underwritten public offering of our common stock, which included the full exercise by the underwriters of their option to purchase additional shares; and - net proceeds of \$71.5 million through September 30, 2023 from sales of approximately 4.1 million shares of our common stock pursuant to at-the-market sales programs.

-At June 30, 2023, we had \$193.5 million in cash, cash equivalents and short-term marketable securities.
+At September 30, 2023, we had \$166.0 million in cash, cash equivalents and short-term marketable securities.

 We have incurred net losses each year since our inception.
-As of June 30, 2023, we had an accumulated deficit of \$667.5 million.
+As of September 30, 2023, we had an accumulated deficit of \$696.3 million.
 Substantially all of our net losses have resulted from costs incurred in connection with our R&D programs and general and administrative, or G&A, costs associated with our operations.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenses on other R&D activities, and the amount of R&D funding we receive from future BD Arrangements, if any.
 For further discussion of our financial position and future sources of funding, see "Liquidity and Capital Resources" below.